armitage03/upload/README.md

 ## Getting Started

 In order to run and test the project, you need to change database configuration.
-After that need to create necessary database table by run the script provided in this project.
+After that need to create necessary database table by running the script provide in this project.

 ### Change database configuration